 Most of the book putters around and not much happens.
 After Jacinda is forced to bond with Cassian, the pride’s heir apparent, the hunters arrive.
 At the conclusion, Jacinda, Will, and Cassian set out to rescue Cassian’s younger sister from a hunter compound.
 What can I say about this series?
 Great covers but the worst kind of food for my brain.
 But, hey, everyone needs a funnel cake now and then.

 In a medieval world, Ananna is a pirate princess.
 Desirous of captaining her own ship one day, she bulks at the marriage her parents have arranged for her in order to advance their own political and strategic agenda.
 So she hops on a camel and runs away.
 Unfortunately, her betrothed and his family take offense and send an assassin to kill her.
 In the process of defending herself, Ananna saves her attacker’s life, triggering a curse that binds the two together.
-A long road and a series of trials and bring the two closer together but this is the start of a series and the romantic aspects are muted.
-But the writing is solid, the male lead is not an insufferable pretty boy and the plot is engaging.
+A long road, a series of trials bring the two closer together but this is the start of a series and the romantic aspects are muted.
+The writing is solid, the male lead is not an insufferable pretty boy and the plot is engaging.
 I’ll be picking up the sequel, The Pirate’s Wish, in June 2013.

 The alienation from the mother and father, the sibling abuse, the grim poverty, the simultaneity of your life span with a series of the most violent economic convulsions in history, it all created a uncommonly dangerous and potent witches’ brew.
 By the time you came of age you were very likely to go down the wrong path, to have a great deal of trouble controlling your impulses, but by God, Willie, add to all that the convergence of your first crime with this overpowering first love – that sealed it (p 241).